Theatre (THE)

 THE 373.
 Intermediate Acting.
 4 Hours.

 A more in-depth continuation of the concepts studied in "Principles of Acting," focusing on an approach to acting that is universally applicable to various genres and styles.
 Contemporary material, as well as other periods and styles, will be explored.
-Course Information: Same as COM 373.
-Prerequisite: THE 273 or equivalent.
+Course Information: Prerequisites: THE 273 or equivalent.

 THE 375.
 Stage Combat.
 4 Hours.